thehambeard/NWN2QuickItems/README.md

 ## If you used WotR Inventory Tweaks (Quick Cast).
 It is a separate mod.
 It can be kept or removed without harm.
 ## Completely save safe, can be installed/uninstalled mid playthrough.

+# DO NOT USE TOYBOX REFILL BELT SLOTS
+# THE LAST BELT SLOT IS USED AND ANYTHING PLACED IN IT WILL BE REPLACED BY THE ITEM USED BY QUICKITEMS.

 Features:
 *  Works nearly NWN2 Quick Cast but uses items instead.
 *  Expandable item categories: click item header to show/hide the item type.